willmyersatenterprisedb/tpa_pg_upgrade/cfg/BDR-Always-ON/README.md

 for those nodes slated for the major upgrade.
 For a BDR cluster, we can simply set the `postgres_version` and `postgres_data_dir` variables in the intermediary configuration files (see config.2.yml for an example).
-2) Upgrade the shadows first, then upgrade the leader before finally upgrading the witness.
+2) Upgrade the witness then shadows, then leader nodes.
 Run deploy between each set of upgrades to bring the upgraded nodes properly back online with the cluster.
 3) Run checks on the cluster and Postgres version.

 Note: